ReWild Long Island / South Fork

 South Fork Sea Farmers

-works collaboratively with the East Hampton Town Shellfish Hatchery to expand and broaden educational programs and encourage other residents to be stewards of their marine environment.
+Works collaboratively with the East Hampton Town Shellfish Hatchery to expand and broaden educational programs and encourage other residents to be stewards of their marine environment.

 The South Fork Sea Farmers are on a mission to educate and raise awareness of the importance of sustainable marine aquaculture and to inspire constructive action programs.
 Their goal is to promote and encourage more public oyster gardening which keeps our waters clean, provides habitat for marine life and improves our overall ecosystem.
 South Fork Sea Farmers is a 501(c)(3) organization.